working-group-two/wgtwo.com/blog/2022-11-21-snowcone/index.md

 src={require("!file-loader!./Instance_lspci.png").default}
 />

-That was not a lot of information here.
+There was not too much information here.
 So let's have a look at the CPU Information.

 <img
 width="80%"